refresh(PIX) - Fotolia

 For CIOs and other executives with sign-off on corporate IT purchases, those early Opterons were something of a no-brainer.

-Choosing AMD-based systems when refreshing server hardware meant the organisation could continue to run all their existing software without modification, and upgrade to 64-bit versions as these became available.
+Choosing AMD-based systems when refreshing server hardware meant organisations could continue to run all their existing software without modification, and upgrade to 64-bit versions as these became available.

 An obvious area to focus on is performance, and EPYC achieves this through simply having more processing cores than are available in Intel’s chips, with the top SKUs having 32 of its “Zen” cores.

-This comparison applies to the existing Xeon line-up, however, and Intel may have a few surprises with its new chips based on the “Skylake” microarchitecture, which are due for release in the near future.
-Rumours suggest that it too may deliver a 32-core variant.
+This comparison applies to the existing Xeon line-up, however, and Intel may have a few surprises in store with its new chips based on the Skylake microarchitecture, which are due for release in the near future.
+Rumours suggest that it, too, may deliver a 32-core variant.

 AMD has not simply focused on benchmark performance, but on differentiating the EPYC platform from Intel’s Xeon chips in key areas that should make AMD the better option for organisations interested in particular use cases.

-For example, each EPYC chip has twice the number of memory channels as Intel’s current Xeon chips, for example, making it theoretically possible to have up to 2TB of memory in a single-socket system and up to 4TB in a two-socket configuration.
-This could make EPYC servers an attractive option for running workloads such as in-memory databases and high performance computing (HPC).
+For example, each EPYC chip has twice the number of memory channels as Intel’s current Xeon chips, making it theoretically possible to have up to 2TB of memory in a single-socket system and up to 4TB in a two-socket configuration.
+This could make EPYC servers an attractive option for running workloads such as in-memory databases and high-performance computing (HPC).

-Each EPYC chip also features 128 lines of PCIe for I/O, more than double that of rival Xeon chips.
-This allows for a large number of devices such as GPU accelerators or NVMe flash storage drives to be connected directly to the processor for low latency access.
+Each EPYC chip also features 128 lines of PCIe for input/output (I/O), more than double that of rival Xeon chips.
+This allows for a large number of devices such as GPU accelerators or NVMe flash storage drives to be connected directly to the processor for low-latency access.